 3. For each pair, place one FQ on top of its partner WRONG sides together.
 This is opposite what you typically do when sewing.
 When placing the fabrics wrong sides together that means on both sides the right sides of the fabric are facing out.

-4. Pin and sew a 1/4" seam on both units.
+4. Pin and sew a 1/4" seam on both units along the sides that are 17".
 Backstitch at the beginning and end of each seam.

 5. Press the seams towards the dark fabric then flip the fabric so the right sides are together.
 (That means you will see the wrong side or back of the fabric.)
 Press the fabric one more time so that it lays flat.
 Pin the seam in place.